 The other most important use of an EIN is to open a business bank account.
 Banks are required to verify that an LLC has been issued an EIN to open a bank account in the US.
 Opening a business bank account is an essential requirement to set up an LLC properly to ensure that the LLC maintains its limited liability status.
 Without having a separate business bank account, an LLC can lose it’s limited liability status by “piercing the corporate veil”.
 This essentially means that a court or creditor could find that the business is not truly a separate entity from the owner as an individual and thus target an LLC owners personal assets in addition the business’s assets.

-Tax ID numbers for an LLC are obtained through the IRS and require a simple application.Ways to Apply:
+Tax ID numbers for an LLC are issued by the IRS.Ways to Apply:

 - By Mail